-She holds a Bachelor of Science in Geoscience and Certificate in Broadcast Meteorology from Mississippi State University and is pursuing a Master of Applied Meteorology degree.
+She holds a Master of Applied Meteorology, Bachelor of Science in Geoscience and Certificate in Broadcast Meteorology from Mississippi State University.

 Before making the switch to weather, Cantey joined WIAT in 2016 after working in the Capital City covering everything from state politics to local, feature stories.
 She was a reporter/fill-in anchor for the Alabama News Network in Montgomery, Ala.
 She took the lead during coverage of high profile stories like Alabama Speaker of the House Mike Hubbard’s ethics trial, the impeachment of Governor Robert Bentley, and the case of a Montgomery police officer charged with murder.